Veronicandemo/alx-system_engineering-devops/0x00-shell_permissions/README.md

 su betty
--a script that switches the current user to user betty
+-a script that switche the current user to user betty